 Try NoodleTools, our new bibliography manager!
 NoodleTools walks you through the process of doing citations, creates your Works Cited page, and helps you write outlines and notecards.
-See Ms. B in the library for login information.
+See a librarian for login information.

 Common MLA Citations